-When humans aggregate into groups, we tend to develop new lexicons specific to our group context.
-Wizards complain about “muggles,” high schoolers aspire to “squad goals”—and occasionally a mid-level manager stares fervently into your eyes and tells you it’s time to “shift the paradigm.”
+When humans get together in groups, they tend to develop new lexicons specific to the context.
+Certain Hogwarts wizards complain about “muggles,” high schoolers aspire to “squad goals,” and occasionally a mid-level manager stares fervently into your eyes and tells you there’s an opportunity to “redefine the narrative.”

 4 Giving 110%

 This phrase can set off alarm bells when workers don’t interpret it as “going above and beyond” so much as “We’d like you to work fourteen-hour days for the next month for reasons that are arbitrary.”
 Unless you’re a professional athlete or Little League coach, this phrase probably shouldn’t be a professional mainstay.

 This is a particularly curious buzzword, given that learning—not a learning singular or learnings plural—is the more grammatically correct gerund.

 “On this next slide, I’ll share my main learnings from the panel discussion.”

 You’d be just as on the mark by sharing your insights, takeaways, or, simply put, what you learned instead.